Flashback (2021 film)

-Flashback is a 2021 French time travel comedy film written and directed by Caroline Vigneaux.
+Flashback is a 2021 French fantasy comedy film written and directed by Caroline Vigneaux.
 It stars Vigneaux, Sophia Aram, Suzanne Clément, Lison Daniel, Gad Elmaleh, Lannick Gautry, Emy Letertre, Florent Peyre and Sylvie Testud.
 A cynical lawyer is forced to relive the past and learn lessons from history.
-The film was released on Prime Video on 11 November 2021.
+The film was released on Amazon Prime Video on 11 November 2021.

 Plot

 Charlie Leroy is a self-centered, career-driven lawyer who succeeds in getting her client, an accused rapist, acquitted on the grounds that his accuser was wearing thong underwear at the time, which Charlie argues indicates that the sex was consensual.
 Charlie does this cynically, as she herself is wearing thong underwear that day.
 After celebrating her court victory, Charlie is given a ride by a magical taxi driver, Hubert, who causes her to travel through time to different moments in French history, as well as events in Charlie's own life and the life of her parents, so that she learns about the previous struggles of women to gain equality, and also gains a better understanding of her own mother's life and struggles.

 Events in which Charlie participates include: